benlagreca02/dotfiles/README.md

 things.
 They make it look really cool, but you don't need them.

 - [ ] Custom VIM colorscheme (?)
+- [ ] rice vim airline bar to have more info I care about
 - [x] Make some kind of readme for where to edit colors per wallpaper
 - [x] Get hyprland config syntax hilighting in vim (Its already there silly!)
 - [x] fine tune the css for waybar (mostly color)